 Tables 5 and 6 show the obtained values of LP and maximum interference field strength for ΔLP=0.1% for different wanted median field strengths Ewmed.
 Results for fixed outdoor DTT reception are in Table 5 and for mobile outdoor DTT reception in Table 6.
 Results for the location where the wanted field strength is Ewmed+20 dB are also shown.

-Table 5– Relationship between Ewmed, LP, and E'imed for fixed outdoor DTT reception and ΔLP=0.1%.
+Table 5– Relationship between Ewmed, LP, and Eimed for fixed outdoor DTT reception and ΔLP=0.1%.